When have I been carried away by my own lusts?

 As We Meet With God, Let’s Pray

 “Make me know Your ways, O LORD; Teach me Your paths.
 Lead me in Your truth and teach me, For You are the God of my salvation; For You I wait all the day,” (Psa 25:4-5).
+Thank you!